Step one: preparing the base.

 I can’t stress the importance of proper aftercare enough.
 It’s the difference between looking great for two weeks or two months.
 Would you buy a Ferrari and not get the oil changed regularly?

 First, let’s talk about washing.
-When you wash dishes, chances are you’re using very hot water to strip everything off.
-The same is true for hair.
-However, you want to keep as much pigment in your hair as possible.
-That’s why you will have to wash your hair with cold water.
+As my friend Arielle says, "water is the enemy of hair color."
+She's right!
+So how can we minimize the effect of water on hair color?
+You will have to wash your hair with cold water.
 The colder, the better.
 You’ll also need to wash your hair less.
 If you wash your hair everyday or every other day, vivid color will not last on you.
 Dry shampoo is your friend!

 What are you using to wash your hair?
 This is equally as important as water temperature and frequency of washing.
-You have to use a gentle, sulfate free shampoo that is specifically formulated for color treated hair.
-I always suggest Evo's Preserve shampoo.
+You must use a gentle, sulfate free shampoo from a reputable brand that is specifically formulated for color treated hair.
+Non professional lines can advertise "sulfate free" yet separately list two ingredients that combine into a sulfate, which is why it's important to use a trust worthy brand.
 Did you know many shampoos (even "color safe" ones!) contain the same ingredient found in dish soap?
 Yikes.
+Evo's Preserve shampoo is actually sulfate free and is very gentle on hair color.
+Bonus, it comes in a sweet gold tube!

 Are you using the best conditioner?
 Your drug store conditioner isn’t going to cut it anymore.
-Let’s face it, your hair has been lightened and is now a bright color, so you need a conditioner that will nurture your hair's health and color.
+Let’s face it, your hair has been lightened and is now a bright color... it's a little more high maintenance.
+You need a conditioner that will properly hydrate, repair, moisturize, and seal your hair cuticle.
 I always recommend purchasing a Fabulouso Pro conditioner.
 It's my favorite thing ever.
-It’s the only product on the market your colorist can custom mix to precisely compliment your shade of awesome.
+It’s the only product your colorist can custom mix to precisely compliment your shade of awesome.
 Every time you use it, you’ll be refreshing your color and restoring your hair!